spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 So now for the fun part.

-First lets define some global variables.
+First lets define some global variables.\n

 {% highlight javascript %}
 //Define global variable